Surprised by Hula

 – Nutritionists have determined that hula dancing consumes 238 calories per hour.

-– Cardiologists have studied hula as a basis for a healthy-heart program, and have also found evidence for hula’s support of mental and emotional health.
+– Cardiologists have studied this practice as a basis for a healthy-heart program, and have also found evidence for hula’s support of mental and emotional health.

 – Cultural anthropologists use the chants of hula as a window into the history of Hawaii before the introduction of written language.

-In this article, we’ll pull back the curtain for a brief glimpse at the complexities of hula, then talk about how a non-Hawaiian may experience some of its deep magic.
+In this article, we’ll pull back the curtain for a brief glimpse at the complexities of hula.
+Then we’ll talk about how a non-Hawaiian may experience some of its deep magic.
 To reduce confusion for the non-Hawaiian reader, Hawaiian terms will be used sparingly, with Hawaiian / English translations given in brackets: [ ].

 Hula Before Captain Cook

-The Polynesian people were skilled navigators who settled in many Pacific islands, and are thought to have reached the Hawaiian islands around the year 500.
-Although Polynesians conducted trade over distances of thousands of miles, contact was still so infrequent that the Hawaiian islands evolved distinctive traditions and customs, among them the hula.
+The Polynesian people were skilled navigators who settled in many Pacific islands.
+Historians believe that they reached the Hawaiian islands around the year 500.
+We know that Polynesians bought and sold goods over distances of thousands of miles.
+However, contact was still so infrequent that the Hawaiian islands evolved distinctive traditions and customs, among them the hula.

 The people settling in Hawaii organized into tribes based on family and personal ties.
 Although tribes struggled for dominance, they also formed alliances, engaged in trade, and intermarried.
 Social traditions, including hula, arose from their common heritage and history.